Teotonio Pereira: Early and personal life

-Career
+Political career

 Pereira was a four-term member of the Goa Legislative Assembly.
 He first contested in the 1963 Goa, Daman and Diu Legislative Assembly election from the St. Andre Assembly constituency on the United Goans (Sequiera Group) (UGS) ticket and emerged victorious by defeating chief ministerial candidate, Vishwanath Lawande of the Maharashtrawadi Gomantak Party (MGP).
 He served for five years from 1963 to 1967.
 He then successfully contested in the 1967 Goa, Daman and Diu Legislative Assembly election from the same constituency on the UGS ticket, he defeated MGP candidate, Melo Agosttinho Santana by a margin of 2,190 votes.

 Pereira then contested in the 1972 Goa, Daman and Diu Legislative Assembly election from the same constituency on the UGS ticket, he emerged victorious by defeating MGP candidate, Melo Agosttinho Santana by a margin of 1,366 votes.
 He then unsuccessfully contested in the 1977 Goa, Daman and Diu Legislative Assembly election from the same consistency on the Janata Party ticket, he lost to Indian National Congress (INC) candidate, Shripad Cuncolienkar by a margin of 405 votes.

 Pereira next successfully contested in the 1980 Goa, Daman and Diu Legislative Assembly election from the St. Andre Assembly constituency on the Indian National Congress (U) ticket.
 He defeated MGP candidate, Shripad Cuncolienkar by a margin of 771 votes.
 He next unsuccessfully contested in the 1984 Goa, Daman and Diu Legislative Assembly election from the same constituency as an Independent candidate.
 He lost to INC candidate, Shripad Cuncolienkar by a margin of 1279 votes.

 Following his defeat in the prior election, Pereira didn't contest the 1989 Goa Legislative Assembly election.
 He next unsuccessfully contested the 1994 Goa Legislative Assembly election from the St. Andre Assembly constituency as an Independent candidate, he lost to INC member, Carmo Pegado by a margin of 6237 votes.
 Pereira last unsuccessfully contested in the 2002 Goa Legislative Assembly election from the same constituency on the United Goans Democratic Party ticket, he lost to INC candidate, Francisco Silveira by a margin of 6775 votes.